Here are some Google Search Tips to Save You Tons of Time!

 Narrow Down Timeframe Using the “Tools” Link

-To narrow your search results by a specific timeframe, do the following:
+To narrow your search results by a specific time frame, follow these steps:

 Enter your keyword and click to search.